Kabini where Evolve Back is the way forward.

 Not wanting to blow my own trumpet but I got it immediately, to me it made perfect sense.
-This is possibly because one of my father’s comments regarding anything infuriating about the modern world is, “And they call this progress.”
+This is possibly because one of my father’s comments regarding anything infuriating about the modern world is; “And they call this progress.”
 Who can blame him?
 Traffic and chaos and noise and call centres and pollution and plastic, not to mention an obsession with what is contained within a small brightly lit screen and the narcissism of the selfie is what we have become.
-In such a world, for me, as with any nature or wildlife lover, I’m sure, it is the peace and tranquility of the countryside, the remoteness of India’s jungles, that provide the respite we require in order to remain sane.
+In such a world, for me, as with any nature or wildlife lover, I’m sure, it is the peace and tranquillity of the countryside, the remoteness of India’s jungles, that provide the respite we require in order to remain sane.
 They are the antithesis for all that the modern world inflicts upon us.
 They provide the opportunity to return to the fascinating, mesmerising, restful and at times, exciting natural environment from which life has allegedly evolved.

 One can’t hurry the jungles, one can’t dictate what will happen, plan nor predict, nor interfere with their daily routines.
 They and the species they home are not malleable to the vagaries of the 21st century, they will not be dictated to nor be organised, they will not dance to anyone’s tune.

-This enforced acceptence of resigning oneself to what will be will be, this is escapism.
-Awaiting the sounds, for, jungles are never quiet, listening for clues that a predator may be on the move.
+This enforced acceptance of resigning oneself to what will be will be, this is escapism.
+Awaiting the sounds, for jungles are never quiet, listening for clues that a predator may be on the move.
 Periods of calm, quiet expectation and occasional moments of excitement, that is the jungle experience.
-Being at one with nature, yielding to its laws and harmonising to it’s naturally orchestrated splendour.
+Being at one with nature, yielding to its laws and harmonising to its naturally orchestrated splendour.
 In today’s world, we try and control and enforce and dictate, bend and destroy.
 We have lost the ability to listen and adhere to the rhythms of nature, the law of the land.
 This is what Evolve Back understands.
 The importance of regaining an understanding and a love for the world from which we have allegedly evolved.

 It is a long time since I stayed in an Orange County/Evolve Back resort.
 I do remember, fondly, my first encounter with them 18 years ago.
 After a 19 day trip during monsoon season in Kerala, having slept, or attempted to, in more damp beds than I care to remember, having tolerated, as it was in those days, mediocre off season service in an array of uninspiring hotels, and having been unable to source more than a warm beer to drink, I walked into Orange County Coorg, exhausted, damp and frustrated.
 They took one look at me and immediately proffered a gin and tonic!
 If gin had been hard to come by in recent weeks, tonic had been impossible, it is one of life’s imponderables that Schweppes Indian Tonic Water was impossible to find in India.
 All of a sudden, the world didn’t seem to be such a bad place to be in.